dm9gp/Colpitts-PCB/README.md

 THE CIRCUIT:

-The oscillation frequency is given by L1 and C1 and C2 that make up the tank circuit.
+The oscillation frequency is given by L1 and C1+C2 that make up the tank circuit.
-C3 and C4 allow to add more capacitance as the compenents have tolerance and the resulting capacity may fall short of the calcaluted value.
+C3 and C4 allow to add more capacitance to C2 because the compenents have tolerance and the resulting capacity may fall short of the calcaluted value.
 A best practice is to have the values of C1 and in C2 in ratio of 1:10 up to 3:10.
+C6 is the decoupling capacitor, after C6 the sine wave oscillates above and below the 0V value, C6 filters the DC out, we have our signal.
+C7 maintains the voltage value seen at the base of the transistor.
 R1+R2 and R3 are the voltage divider, to ensure sufficient voltage difference between the transistor's base and emitter.
-The role of R4 is to ensure a nice sine wave.
-A too low value can result in flattened peaks or troughs.
+The role of R4 is to control the amplifiers voltage gain.
-C5 maintains the voltage value seen at the base of the transistor.
-C6 is the decoupling capacitor, after C6 the sine wave oscillates above and below the 0V value, C6 filters the DC out, we have our signal.

 WARNING and DISCLAIMER: